 There is an exception to the principle of registering the business name.
 Indeed, if sole proprietors use their full name with no addition to run their business activities, there is no obligation to register the business name and to follow the rules of registering such as filling an initial declaration, updating declaration, etc. However, be careful not to use additions to legal names such as "Inc.", "Co.", "and Partners/Sons", as that is considered as an actual business name!

-Furthermore, sole proprietorships are governed under the provincial and territorial legislation in Canada, so the procedure slightly differs depending on the provinces or territories.
-For instance, in Newfoundland and Labrador you do not have to register the name of sole proprietorships or partnerships at all.
+Furthermore, sole proprietorships are governed under provincial and territorial legislation in Canada, so the procedure slightly differs depending on the provinces or territories.
+For instance, in Newfoundland and Labrador, you do not have to register the name of sole proprietorships or partnerships at all.
 Taxes can also vary from region to region.
 Nevertheless, in each province or territory, sole proprietors need to complete a form and pay a fee to register their business.

 Reporting income as a sole proprietor

 From a tax point of view, the money earned as a sole proprietor is considered as personal income.
 The sole proprietor pays taxes by reporting income or loss on a T1 income tax and benefit return.
 Because your personal income and business income are one, along with your personal T1 income tax and benefit return, you must file Form T2125 Statement of Business and Professional Activities.